Internal Settlement: Settlement terms and goals

+Impact

+Following the agreement, Muzorewa and his UANC party were elected during the general election of March 1979, which had an electorate qualified by educational standard and/or income and/or worth of property owned, not by race.
+However, ZAPU and ZANU refused to participate in the elections.
+The United Nations Security Council passed several resolutions against the "illegal" election, including Resolution 445 and Resolution 448, both of which argued that the election was not representative of the Zimbabwean people and was designed to entrench white minority rule.
+In these resolutions, the UN declared the results of the election null and void.

-A new government of national unity with Bishop Abel Muzorewa as Prime Minister took office on 1 June 1979.
+A new government of national unity with Bishop Abel Muzorewa as Prime Minister took office on June 1, 1979.
 The country was renamed Zimbabwe Rhodesia, and a new national flag was later adopted signifying the transition.
 It was expected that all sanctions would be lifted now that the country was under democratically elected black majority rule.
 However, the lifting of sanctions did not occur mainly because the Patriotic Front, composed of the externally based African nationalist parties of ZAPU and ZANU under the respective leadership of Joshua Nkomo and Robert Mugabe, had not been involved in the political process and had not participated in the general election.
 Under mounting international pressure, particularly from Jimmy Carter, Andrew Young and the British Government, Muzorewa was persuaded to take part in negotiations at Lancaster House late 1979.

 The agreement at the Lancaster House Conference between the Zimbabwe Rhodesia and British Governments, ZAPU and ZANU in December 1979 resulted in a ceasefire and the end of the Rhodesian Bush War.
-The country returned to legality under direct British rule with Lord Soames as Governor, thereby ending the rebellion against the British Crown caused by the signing of Rhodesia's Unilateral Declaration of Independence in November 1965.
-Under the terms of the Lancaster House Agreement, a fresh general election was held in February 1980 following which the country attained its independence as the Republic of Zimbabwe on 18 April 1980 with Robert Mugabe as its first Prime Minister.
+The country returned to legality under direct British rule with Lord Soames as governor, thereby ending the rebellion against the British Crown caused by the signing of Rhodesia's Unilateral Declaration of Independence in November 1965.
+Under the terms of the Lancaster House Agreement, a fresh general election was held in February 1980.
+Following this, the country attained its independence as the Republic of Zimbabwe on April 18, 1980.
+Robert Mugabe was elected as the country's first prime minister.

 Reaction

+Before settlement

+On February 17, 1978, before the agreement was concluded, Nkomo warned that the settlement would lead to increased fighting.
+On February 28, British foreign secretary David Owen would tell Kingman Brewster Jr., the U.S. Ambassador to the United Kingdom, that he did not believe the settlement was "viable".
+Seven days earlier, U.S. Deputy National Security Advisor David L. Aaron warned, in a meeting of the National Security Council Special Coordination Committee, that the Soviet Union would enter southern Africa "as a result of the internal settlement in Rhodesia".